TinTinWinata/bitbucket-automatic-pr-reviewer/src/templates/default/prompt.md

 ---

+## Check

+Before posting your review, please verify whether your comment has already been sent to the related PR.
+This ensures that your review is visible to users.
+If your comment is not yet present, please re-attempt to post it again.

 ## Final Step: Output Metrics

 After posting the PR comment, you MUST output a JSON block for metrics tracking in this exact format: